Tom Watson was appointed chair of UK Music in April 2020, succeeding Andy Heath CBE.

 A founder member of the All-Party Parliamentary Group on Music, Tom actively supported UK Music’s members on a variety of cross-party campaigns, from help for grassroots venues to the Copyright Directive.
-Since standing down from Parliament, Tom has become a trustee of the Ivors Academy Trust.
+Tom has also been a trustee of the Ivors Academy Trust.

 Before entering Parliament he was a national officer of the Engineering and Electrical Union and an officer for the Save the Children charity.